Lê Thanh Vân: Final murders and second arrest

-From June to August 2001, Văn poisoned two additional people.
+From June to August 2001, Vân poisoned two additional people.
 The first was a man named Trần Văn Khôi, who was killed for his motorbike, followed soon after by a woman named Vi Thị Thanh.
 Using her previous victim's motorbike, Văn drove Thanh to the hospital, where he later died.
-Then, under the alias of Lâm Anh Đào, Văn appropriated her victim's clothing store and sold some land she owned in the Bù Đăng district for 40 million đồng.
+Then, under the alias of Lâm Anh Đào, Vân appropriated her victim's clothing store and sold some land she owned in the Bù Đăng district for 40 million đồng.

-In the meantime, the investigators continued to quietly investigate Văn's activities and repeatedly ask her for interviews, but were denied each time.
+In the meantime, the investigators continued to quietly investigate Vân's activities and repeatedly ask her for interviews, but were denied each time.
 Because of this, in order to prevent her from committing any further crimes, they eventually charged her illegal possession of poison.
-The arrest warrant was approved, and Văn was subsequently arrested in the village of Đức Liễu on October 15.
+The arrest warrant was approved, and Vân was subsequently arrested in the village of Đức Liễu on October 15.

 Investigations

 By early July 2002, senior investigators from three provinces had merged unsolved murders in their respective jurisdictions into one case.
-One officer suggested that in order for their case to be complete, they had to clarify what role Văn's husband played in it.
+One officer suggested that in order for their case to be complete, they had to clarify what role Vân's husband played in it.
 Because of this, Quang was arrested on August 14 on charges of failure to inform on a capital crime.

-On January 3, 2003, the investigating agency organized a preliminary review of the case to assess what they knew of the case so far: at that time, Khôi's body had not been located, there were few known witnesses and Văn feigned illness to avoid cooperationg with the authorities.
+On 3 January 2003, the investigating agency organized a preliminary review of the case to assess what they knew of the case so far: at that time, Khôi's body had not been located, there were few known witnesses and Vân feigned illness to avoid cooperating with the authorities.
 Due to this, the lead investigator decided to ask her solely about the murder of Thanh at first.
-A month later, after being transferred to a new location, Văn confessed to the killing.
+A month later, after being transferred to a new location, Vân confessed to the killing.
 To the investigators' shock, she admitted responsibility for further crimes, bringing her total known victim count to 13.
 In addition to this, there were other unverified fatalities and surviving victims, but these were not prosecuted due to a lack of evidence.
-When questioned about where she got the cyanide from, Văn claimed that she had bought it at a chemical store in Ho Chi Minh City's District 10.
+When questioned about where she got the cyanide from, Vân claimed that she had bought it at a chemical store in Ho Chi Minh City's District 10.